-Overland Park’s traffic uses a variety of tools and strategies to alleviate traffic congestion, reduce speeding on residential, collector, and thoroughfare streets, and make roadways safer for pedestrians, cyclists, and drivers.
+Overland Park uses a variety of tools and strategies to ease traffic congestion, reduce speeding on residential and collector streets and make roadways safer for pedestrians, cyclists and drivers.

-If you have questions, comments, or requests about how the city’s traffic is managed, contact Public Works or file request using OPCares, the city’s customer service system.
+If you have questions, comments or requests about how the city’s traffic is managed, file a request using OPCares, the city’s customer service system, or contact Public Works.

 Traffic Services